-In summer 1998, I studied English for a month from Studio Cambridge at the Ridley Hall.
+In the summer of 1998, I studied English for a month from Studio Cambridge at the Ridley Hall.
 Before coming here, I travelled to Canterbury, Rye, Seven Sisters and Lewes.
 When I was on the way to Worthing, my train was cancelled due to bombings in Brighton.
 At that time, the IRA War hadn’t finished.
 So, just the thought of Belfast made me shudder.
 I never thought I would go there in 2018.

 In Cambridge, my lesson was only in the morning, and so I wandered around this town to draw a map in my mind.
 Exactly I thought, I love seeing beautiful streams with charming bridges and many old schools.
 Also, I went to London frequently to go to museums and to see musicals.